Riumin/espresso-matrix/_posts/2019-02-13-A-Smart-Method-For-Jet-Lag.md

 ---

 # Introduction
-Well, everything took place 'cause of the huge amount of travel fund used during my 2-week journey in the US.
+Well, everything took place because of the huge amount of travel fund used during my 2-week journey in the US.
 I have used mom's credit card and there is jet lag if I wanna check my record with the warning message she received.
 There are in total about 20 messages and it feels like a fool to manually add up the jet lag.
 Therefore I producted a piece of code for this work.

 # Source Code
 ```cpp